open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 `retryOn429` helps with GitHub throttling.

-If you have problems with links to https://docs.github.com failing with `403`, you can add `403` to the `aliveStatusCodes`, e.g.
+If you run into sites sending back `403` to the link checker bot, you can add `403` to the `aliveStatusCodes`, e.g.

 ```json
 {